-The midfielder says the Blaugrana showed they remain a force to be reckoned with after reaching the quarterfinals of the Champions League on Wednesday
+The midfielder says the Blaugrana showed they remain a force to be reckoned with after reaching the quarter-finals of the Champions League by resoundingly beating Manchester City

-Barca slipped four points behind arch-rival Real Madrid in La Liga title race at the weekend with a dismal 1-0 defeat at Real Valladolid, after which the attitude of several of the club’s high-profile players was questioned.
+Barca slipped four points behind arch-rivals Real Madrid in the Liga title race at the weekend with a dismal 1-0 defeat at Real Valladolid, after which the attitude of several of the club’s high-profile players was questioned.

-But they responded in style on Wednesday to dispose of Manuel Pellegrini's side.
+But they responded in style on Wednesday to dispose of Manuel Pellegrini's side and show they remain a force to be reckoned with.

-Fabregas told Sky Sports 1: “It was a very tight game but we were playing a world class team so we knew it was going to be difficult.
+Fabregas told Sky Sports: “It was a very tight game but we were playing a world class team so we knew it was going to be difficult.

 “We take a lot of positives, I think we played a lot better than in the last few games.
 This was the way to lift the pressure on the club.